s3pweb/gitArchiveS3Report/README.md

 - The DEVELOPERS_MAP feature allows you to map developer usernames to their full names in the report
 - When using --main-only (-m), only the main branch (main, master, or develop if neither exists) will be cloned
 - The report reflects the state of the cloned repositories, so if you clone with --main-only, the report will only show the main branches
+- The upload command will only upload zip files and provides options to handle multiple zip files